American Airlines Flight 191: Memorial

+Thirty victims whose remains were never identified are buried at Green Hills Memorial Park in Rancho Palos Verdes, California.
+The site of the crash was redeveloped around March 2021, and has been named the future site of an interchange for Interstate 90/Interstate 490.

 Investigation

 The disaster and investigation received widespread media coverage.
 The impact on the public was increased by the dramatic effect of an amateur photo taken of the aircraft rolling that was published on the front page of the Chicago Tribune on the Sunday two days after the crash.